Public Hearings are open for anyone to speak at or to submit written comments to.

 Your written comments will be distributed to members of Regional Council or the Community Council, as well as relevant staff.
 They will be kept on file as part of the official public record.

 As part of the public record, your comments will be distributed to other members of the public on request.
 Your signature and contact information will be removed before your comments are distributed to the public; however, your full submission may be viewed by request in the Municipal Clerk's Office.

 What will happen during the public hearing?

-After the public hearing has been closed, Council may discuss the topic.
+- Council or Community Council will deliberate.
 They may make their decision at that time, or they may defer it to a future date.
 They will not hear any further speakers or accept any further written comments on the topic.

 What will happen if there isn't enough time to hear all the speakers?

-If the public hearing can’t be finished on the original date, Council will choose a date for a continuation.
+If the public hearing can’t be finished on the original date, Council or Community Council will choose a date for a continuation.
 Only the people whose names are on the speakers list on the first day may speak at the continuation.
-For further information, please contact the Municipal Clerk's Office.
+For more information, please contact the Municipal Clerk's Office

 How can I learn more about a Public Hearing topic?